BDC Hamburger Icon

 TipBottom line

-Don’t have access to natural light sources in your office space?
-Consider using bulbs that output a warmer hue (yellows and oranges) as opposed to a cooler hue (blues and purples).
+While lighting affects productivity and mood, not every office has access to natural light sources.
+If this is the case, consider using bulbs with a warmer hue (yellows and oranges) as opposed to a cooler hue (blues and purples).

 Productivity killers to avoid

-Just as there are identifiable ways to increase productivity, there are some aspects of the work environment that can have the opposite effect.
+Just as there are identifiable ways to increase productivity, some aspects of the work environment can have the opposite effect.
+Consider the following productivity killers to look out for:

 1. Excessive meetings

 Meetings that clearly define employee responsibilities while aligning project workflows are incredibly productive.
-Some businesses take it too far, however, such as when meetings are routinely scheduled back to back, daily and without consideration for which employees can attend and what else is going on.
-The more time an employee spends in meetings during the day, the less they are engaging with customers or completing necessary tasks.
+However, some businesses take it too far, often scheduling meetings back to back, daily, or without consideration for which employees can attend and what else is happening.
+The more time employees spend in meetings during the day, the less they engage with customers or complete necessary tasks.

 • Invite small groups: Consider which employees truly need to attend a particular meeting.
 For example, there’s no reason why your IT team needs to sit in on a sales meeting.
 And at that sales meeting, is everyone in the department an essential participant?
 If not, free those people up to work on other things.